sgmurphy/wordpress-plugins/widget-logic/readme.txt

 The configuring and options are in the usual widget admin interface.

 BIG UPDATE:

 * Now you can control widget in Gutenberg Widgets editor as well as in Classic Editor.
-It is jus as easy as before but also in gutenberg view.
+It is just as easy as before but also in gutenberg view.

 * Pre-installed widgets let you add special widget with one click of the mouse.
 First pre-installed widget is Live Match that let you add widget of one random live football game with real time score updates (teams logos, livescore, minute of the match, tournament name).
 And more interesting widgets to come!